openstack/horizon/doc/source/install/deploy-guide.rst

 =============

 This section contains a small summary of the critical settings required to run horizon.
-For more details, please refer to :doc:`settings`.
+For more details, please refer to :ref:`install-settings`.

 Settings
 --------